PhysiCell-Tools/Studio-Guide/README.md

 * `Microenvironment` - define the microenvironment, i.e., one or more substrates (signals) and their parameters
 * `Cell Types` - define one or more cell types and the phenotype parameters associated with each
 * `User Params` - define optional "user" parameters that are unique to a particular model
-* `Rules` - optional "rules" associated with a cell type that define responses to signals
+* `Rules` - optional "rules" associated with a cell type that define cell behaviors in response to signals
 * `ICs` - convenience functionality to define simple 2D initial conditions (ICs) for cells
 * `Run` - run a simulation and show the normal PhysiCell output to the terminal
 * `Plot` - provide plotting options for visualizing output results (even while the simulation is being run)